MDKHALID12/MDKHALID12/README.md

 - I am currently working project **House Price Prediction with Machine Learning**

-- 👨‍💻 All of my projects are available at [https://mdkhalid.netlify.app/](https://mdkhalid.netlify.app/)
+- 👨‍💻 All of my projects are available at(------)

 - 📫 How to reach me **khalid9708697426@gmail.com**